 Monaco's institutional heritage

-Inaugurated in 2012, the headquarters of the National Council, the work of Monegasque architect Jean-Michel Ughes, is distinguished by its white, transparent façade, a symbol of open democracy.
+Inaugurated in 2012, the Conseil National headquarters, designed by Monegasque architect Jean-Michel Ughes, features a transparent white facade, a symbol of open democracy.
 The text of the Constitution appears engraved on its large glass windows.
-With its 3,640 m2 spread over four floors, this building offers elected representatives a working environment that is both modern and totally rooted in Monaco's architectural identity.
-The building opens its doors to the public during the European Heritage Days, allowing visitors to discover the hemicycle, the Prince Albert I library, the offices of the elected representatives and the panoramic terrace.
+With its 3,640 m2 spread over four floors, this building offers elected representatives a working environment that is both modern and totally rooted in Monegasque architectural identity.
+It opens its doors to the public during the European Heritage Days, allowing visitors to discover the hemicycle, the Prince Albert I library, the offices of elected representatives and the panoramic terrace.

 2 place de la Visitation